-Yes, It Was One Game; But Do Bruins Have Something With This Third Line?
+NESN

 Clear?
 Lovely.

 That said, it appears the Boston Bruins just might have something with the third line Bruce Cassidy trotted out Tuesday night in Montreal.
-With Zach Senyshyn called up from Providence, the Bruins rolled with a Anders Bjork-Charlie Coyle-Senyshyn third line, and it worked out pretty will in the controversial 5-4 loss to the Canadiens.
+With Zach Senyshyn called up from Providence, the Bruins rolled with a Anders Bjork-Charlie Coyle-Senyshyn third line, and it worked out pretty well in the controversial 5-4 loss to the Canadiens.

 Putting both Senyshyn and Bjork with Coyle was a far cry from what the center has experienced this season, as he’s often been saddled with at least one winger who creates little in the way of offense, like Brett Ritchie or David Backes.
 But with the two youngsters, Coyle finally had a line where the primary focus was offense, with two speedy wingers flanking a center who did some of his best work with the Minnesota Wild when he had offensive-minded guys riding shotgun with him.